 It is also recommended to have a signup sheet for either a campus group or related organization so that you can follow-up with individuals who have seen the video.

 Vegfund has a useful guide for this form of outreach, and activists can even apply for a grant to cover the cost of $1 payments to viewers.
 We highly recommend watching the video at the previous link before moving forward with planning a PPV event.
 Once you’ve developed a plan for your PPV event, fill out their application to see if you qualify for funding.

 Online veg ads involve advertising on FB to entice people to click on an ad, which then takes them to an external website created by an individual or organization.
 This website features an undercover investigation video with footage from factory farms, and contains a variety of links to helpful resources, including a vegetarian starter kit link.
 These seem to be a valuable use of time and money, as activists can reach a very large number of individuals from their computer for a very small amount of effort.
-As you can see from our spreadsheet, a single $100 investment can result in (our best estimate of) 742 animals spared.
 However, there are important startup costs to this.
 Volunteers need to network with groups already running ads so they can learn from their mistakes.
 Ads then need to be generated and monitored.
 If you plan on reaching a large number of people through the use of multiple ads, funding can become an issue.
 Still, we believe there is high potential for gains, as shown in a previous study.
 More research is currently taking place to examine the effectiveness of this intervention.

 How do I conduct online veg ad campaigns?

 The simplest way to support this type of outreach is to donate to an organization that is already running these ads.
 Because they already have experience running ads, they will have a better idea of what works and what doesn’t.
 Two of our top recommended charities, The Humane League and Mercy For Animals, run these ads, and they even test different ads to see which ones perform well.